-So, without further ado, here’s a list of some of the most common eCommerce platforms available in the market (in no particular order):
+Here’s a list of some of the most common eCommerce platforms available in the market (in no particular order):

 Wix is a popular software company that is popular for its website builder component.
 They also offer an incredible eCommerce platform, perfect for beginners and one of the best eCommerce platforms for small businesses.

-One of the most popular, best eCommerce platforms for startups and small to medium-sized businesses — it is a one-stop-shop for all your eCommerce needs.
+One of the most popular, best eCommerce platforms for startups and small to medium-sized businesses — it is a one-stop shop for all your eCommerce needs.
 Their ‘Shopify Plus’ is also one of the best B2B eCommerce platforms out there.